cessen/ropey_old/readme.md

-# rope-rs
+# Ropey

-Rope-rs provides a unicode-aware implementation of mutable text ropes for Rust.
+Ropey provides a unicode-aware implementation of mutable text ropes for Rust.
 It does not currently provide the persistant data structure variant of ropes.
 It is essentially intended as an alternative to Rust strings, where the contained text is expected to be large and frequently modified.

 ## Goals